Kruceo/Juca/README.md

     </script>
 </body>
 ```
+ℹ️ If you use the "if" attribute then you don't need to use watch to refresh content.
 <br><br>

 # Transporting data

 ## Pipe

-pipe can reference the same element that has this attribute and can run JS with its own content:
+Pipe can reference the same element that has this attribute and can run JS with its own content:

 ```html
 <input type="text" pipe="window.myName = same.value">